-Welcome to Jenny’s Focus on Feminism (firstname.lastname@example.org), a page of focused action towards achieving full equality, participation and representation for girls and women worldwide, with the realization that then, and only then, humanity will be sustained, population increases will be reasonable, and poverty will diminish.
+Welcome to Jenny’s Focus on Feminism and The Feminine, (email@example.com), a page of focused activism towards achieving full equality, participation and representation for girls and women worldwide, with the realization that then, and only then, humanity will be sustained, population increases will be reasonable, and poverty will diminish.

-We invite you to learn more, please, as we perpetually construct and develop this website feminist page, until we are there:
+We invite you to learn more, please, as we perpetually construct and develop our social justice website’s feminist page, until together, we have shattered the eternal glass ceiling, in true egalitarianism, serving and striving to deify the feminine, and until we are there:

 In the complex world of conservation and poverty alleviation, ambient noises can be deafening.
 Listening to the right people, in the right context with a non-biased mindset not only demonstrates respect but saves precious time and resources as you craft solutions to global problems.
 Jamie demonstrates – in a lively romp through jungles, villages, oceans and boardrooms – how our environment and its inhabitants present constant clues for solutions if we are present enough to tune-out the ambient noise and tune in to the message: today matters.